 For high-quality harvests it is important to apply an appropriate digestive supplement for tomatoes.
 You can find this at your local garden supply store, or you can order it online if there is not one in your area that carries the product.

-Ans: An heirlooms tomatoes are usually grown in containers which need very little space or soil and there easy for one person with no experience to grow on their own!
+Ans: Heirlooms tomatoes are usually grown in containers which need very little space or soil and there easy for one person with no experience to grow on their own!

 growing cherokee purple tomatoes will teach you everything you need to know about growing them including container gardening tips, how long until they ripen, harvesting techniques and more!